The exact cause of this disease is not known.

-People who have ulcerative proctitis have the best prognosis.
+People who have disease only in their rectum (ulcerative proctitis) have the best prognosis.
 Severe complications are unlikely.
 However, in about 20 to 30% of people, the disease eventually spreads to the large intestine (thus evolving into ulcerative colitis).
 In people who have proctitis that has not spread, surgery is rarely required, cancer rates are not increased, and life expectancy is normal.

 Ulcerative colitis treatment aims to control the inflammation, reduce symptoms, and replace any lost fluids and nutrients.

 Specific treatment depends on the severity of people's symptoms.